On the K\"onig-Hall-Egerv\'ary theorem for multidimensional matrices and multipartite hypergraphs: Definitions

 A polyplex of weight $n$ and order $n$ is said to be a \textit{polydiagonal}.
 The simplest example of a polydiagonal is a \textit{diagonal} that is a $(0,1)$-matrix with exactly one unity entry in each hyperplane.

-Strictly speaking, it would be more correctly to use something like ``partial fractional diagonal'' instead of notion ``polyplex'' and ``fractional diagonal'' instead of ``polydiagonal''.
-But we will use the present notations for the sake of brevity and convenience.
-Plexes are usually applied for latin squares and latin hypercubes in which they mean sets of entries evenly distributed among all hyperplanes and symbols of a latin hypercube.
-See survey~\cite{wansurv} for results on plexes in latin squares and paper~\cite{mymulti} for a generalization of plexes for multidimensional matrices.
+Strictly speaking, it would be more correct to use terms like ``partial fractional diagonal'' instead of ``polyplex'' and ``fractional diagonal'' instead of ``polydiagonal''.
+But we will use the present notions for the sake of brevity and convenience.
+Plexes appear in studies of latin squares and latin hypercubes where they mean sets of entries evenly distributed among all hyperplanes and symbols of a latin hypercube.
+See survey~\cite{wanless.surv} for results on plexes in latin squares and paper~\cite{my.iter} for a generalization of plexes for multidimensional matrices.

-We will say that a multidimensional $(0,1)$-matrix $A$ contains a polyplex $K$ if $supp (K)\subseteq supp(A) $.
-An \textit{optimal} polyplex in a matrix $A$ is a polyplex of a maximum weight contained in the matrix $A$.
+We will say that a multidimensional \textit{$(0,1)$-matrix $A$ contains a polyplex $K$} (or that \textit{$K$ is polyplex in $A$}) if $A$ and $K$ have the same order and dimension and $supp (K)\subseteq supp(A)$.
+An \textit{optimal} polyplex in a matrix $A$ is a polyplex of the maximum weight contained in the matrix $A$.